Biographies and portraits of astronomers

 You have access to a computer and the internet, and the Library of the Royal Astronomical Society (RAS) in Burlington House.
 What next?

 The chance of a successful search for useful material is improved if as much information as possible is assembled in advance; for example, the full name (correctly spelt!), nationality, approximate dates of birth and death, places of work, specialisms, society memberships, awards, and so on.
 Initial draft material, suitable for checking in the following editorially-certified sources, might be gathered from the World Wide Web through Google and Wikipedia (caveat lector).
 The sources below are arranged roughly in order of the prospect of finding useful information, tempered by accessibility.
-Some of the out-of-print versions of the books mentioned below are available on-line via Google Books and second-hand copies can sometimes be bought from the usual sources; you can try to locate individual copies via Abebooks.
+Some of the out-of-print versions of the books mentioned below are available on-line via Google Books and the Internet Archive, and second-hand copies can sometimes be bought from the usual sources.
+You can try to locate individual copies via Abebooks.

 1. If the subject is alive, or died recently

 Information on living astronomers, or those who have very recently died, can be the most difficult of all to obtain, as obituaries have not yet been published.
 Google is the first port of call, to locate news sources or death notices.
-Obvious current biographical sources for prominent British astronomers include Who's Who, and the Year Book of the Royal Society (published annually, biographical information on every living FRS) .
+Current biographical sources for prominent British astronomers include Who's Who, and the Royal Society's Fellows Directory.
 Books by the subject may have biographical information on their covers or inside pages.
-The RAS does not give out addresses of its 4,000 living Fellows, although their contact details are available to other Fellows who can log in to a restricted access area of the RAS website, and any Fellow can be written to by anyone c/o the Society.
 Astronomy & Geophysics, and its predecessor, the Quarterly Journal, report citations made on presentation of RAS awards, which may include biographical details, and The Observatory reports on meetings to commemorate distinguished Fellows.
-Awards with a wider appeal, such as appointments of Astronomers Royal, are often reported in journals such as Nature and Astronomy Now.
+Awards with a wider appeal, such as appointments of Astronomers Royal, are often reported in journals such as Nature and Astronomy Now.obi

 A list of 11,000 IAU members and their affiliations is publicly accessible on the International Astronomical Union's website.
 US astronomers may be listed in Who's Who in America and American Men and Women of Science.
-Some US astronomers omitted from the latter are included in the American National Biography (the on-line version updated semi-annually; successor to The Dictionary of American Biography).
+Some US astronomers omitted from the latter are included in the American National Biography (successor to The Dictionary of American Biography).

 2. If the subject is deceased